 In analysing the historical data we must also keep in mind that in the age when less than 1% of the world population could read and write the correct measurement of temperature wasn’t a top priority.
 This perhaps partly explains why rumours of ‘imminent’ catastrophes such as climate change weren’t popular among folks.
 At least there is no known written evidence.

-Just over ten thousands years ago the Nothern Hemisphere was almost entirely covered with ice.
+Just over ten thousand years ago the Nothern Hemisphere was almost entirely covered with ice.
 We refer to this period as the Ice Age.
-Now however we enjoy quite mild winters in most of Europe and even in Scandivanian countries.
+Now, however, we enjoy quite mild winters in most of Europe and even in Scandivanian countries.
 Needless to say that many glaciers have melted during the period of warming and formed the landscape of Scandinavian countries.
 Such dramatic changes in climate are commonly attributed to solar activity.

-There is a general concensus among scientists that solar activity is the factor that impacts our climate and temperature on planet Earth unlike anything else.
+There is a general consensus among scientists that solar activity is the factor that impacts our climate and temperature on planet Earth unlike anything else.

-Below are a few solar activity charts that clearly show fluctuation of solar activity throughout the history of our planet.
-The majority, if not all, fluctuations coincide with recorded historical temperature maximums and minimums (sun spots are easily observed and recorded since time of Galileo Galilei):
+Below are a few solar activity charts that clearly show the fluctuation of solar activity throughout the history of our planet.
+The majority, if not all, fluctuations coincide with recorded historical temperature maximums and minimums (sunspots are easily observed and recorded since the time of Galileo Galilei):